godwokenrises/godwoken-doc/versioned_docs/version-1.3-rc1(WIP)/depositpCKB.md

 ---
 import useBaseUrl from "@docusaurus/useBaseUrl";

-This guide will show you how to make add and transfer pCKB on Godwoken.
-This process takes minutes to transfer funds from the old layer 2 EVM Godwoken network to the new Godwoken.
+This guide will show you how to add and transfer pCKB on Godwoken.
+Godwoken chain uses CKB as pCKB by default to collect transaction fees.
+For more information about pCKB, refer to [pCKB](pCKB.md).

-If you want to withdraw funds from Godwoken V0 to Nervos Layer 1 then this will be a slower process (a few days) due to the optimised rollup security architecture.

 In order to follow this tutorial, make sure that you have already installed a web3 wallet, and that you have successfully created an account and have enough CKBs or supported sUDT tokens in your wallet.
 In the current version of GodwokenBridge, a [MetaMask](https://metamask.io/) wallet is recommended for users.

 All operations in this tutorial are performed on the Godwoken v1 Testnet.
-For more information on the concept of CKBs, please refer to the [Nervos CKB](https://docs.nervos.org/docs/basics/introduction).
+For more information on the concept of CKBs, refer to the [Nervos CKB](https://docs.nervos.org/docs/basics/introduction).
 You can also check out the tutorial video by clicking [here](https://youtu.be/58YHw4YJL8s).

 ## Prerequisites

 - [MetaMask](https://metamask.io/) account
 - Connect [Godwoken Bridge](https://testnet.bridge.godwoken.io/#/v1/) with the MetaMask wallet and switch the network to **Godwoken Testnet v1**.
 - Acquire CKB for your layer 1 wallet from [CKB Testnet Faucet](https://faucet.nervos.org/).
 The **L1 Wallet address** can be found on the Deposit page of Godwoken Bridge.

 :::note
 A deposit or a withdrawal requires at least 400 CKB.